OSGeo/gdal/doc/source/drivers/vector/nas.rst

 redundant to the relation fields also contained in original elements/tables.
 Enabling the option also made progress reporting available.

+Duplicate data in datasets will usually causes errors.
+When importing separate datasets into PostgreSQL it is useful to enable "OGR_PG_SKIP_CONFLICTS" to skip conflicting features.

 This driver was implemented within the context of the `PostNAS project <http://trac.wheregroup.com/PostNAS>`__, which has more information on its use and other related projects.